The blues shuffle rhythm is one of the most common rhythms you will encounter in the blues.

 During the second 4 bars, you need to follow the chord progression as it moves from the I chord to the IV chord, by playing the following:

 At 120 BPM, these middle 4 bars sound like this:

 Then in the final 4 bars of the progression, you need to move to the V chord and play the turnaround, bringing the progression back to its starting point:

 At 120 BPM, these final 4 bars sound like this:

 When you put these three sections of the 12 bar blues progression together and play just the root notes of the chords, the 12 bars in the key of A should sound like this:

-Rhythmic exercises like this can feel quite receptive and boring.
-But they are essential if you want to become a brilliant guitarist.
+Rhythmic exercises like this can feel quite repetitive and boring, but they are essential if you want to become a brilliant guitarist.

 So don’t worry if it feels like this exercise is too basic.
 Or that you’re making slow progress.
 It is much better to start slow, and increase the difficulty of an exercise, than it is to jump in at the deep end.